Delicious Traditional Italian Wine Cookies Recipe

 What could be more delicious than combining wine and cookies in a traditional Italian recipe?
 Ciambelline al vino is an ancient recipe from the Roman countryside which utilizes simple ingredients combined with wine to produce a deliciously sweet, crunchy cookie laced with wine, traditionally served after dinner.

-Ciambelline al vino are very simple to make with the basic ingredients of flour, olive oil and sugar combined with red or white wine and shaped into ciambelline, little ring-shaped doughnuts, before being sprinkled with sugar and baked until hard.
+Ciambelline al vino are very simple to make with the basic ingredients of flour, extra virgin olive oil and sugar combined with red or white wine and shaped into ciambelline, little ring-shaped doughnuts, before being sprinkled with sugar and baked until hard.
 The ancient recipe originated in the wine-making area of the Lazio region where, in the local dialect, they are also known as ‘mbriachelle, or drunken cookies.
 This is because they are most often served after a meal and dunked in a glass of wine to soften the crunchy texture.
 However, they are also perfect to immerse in a cup of morning coffee or eat as a sweet snack.

 We use the classic recipe from our family recipe book Il Talismano della Felicità to make our ciambelline but you may also find versions made with aniseed or fennel seeds to add a licorice flavor, or even nuts or chocolate.
 They can be made with either red or white wine according to your own personal preference.

 Watch Foodie Sisters, Benedetta and Valeria, prepare these delicious traditional Italian wine cookies: Ciambelline al vino.

 150g olive oil